DotTech/HTML5-Raycaster/readme.txt

 Feel free to use it for whatever you need it for.

 Planned features:
+- Sectors
+- Support for elevated floors in level
 - Repeating textures (instead of being stretched)
-- Sectors

 Optimizations/fixes planned:
 - When drawing a wall slice, remember intersection and use it during sprite rendering to avoid having to search for blocking walls
-- Overall performance analysis is required to find bottlenecks
 - Sprites are not visible behind walls with lower height than the sprite

 Revision log: